the-grue/libfat/README.md

  - Improving maintainability (smaller files, smaller functions, better variable names)
  - Improving documentation
  - Easing the integration of the library in operating system projects.
+ - Easing the integration of the library in hosted environments.

 License
 =======